tingfengx/player-one/README.md

 of the user.
 - **For Admin:** We think admin should be limited to his/her own job and should not use the admin account for personal opinion, for example, like writing a comment.
 Hence, unfortunately, the admin's view of the game page is the same as an not-logged-in user's.
+In particular, the comment input section down below is disabled for admin, just like when the user has not logged in.
 - **For User:** A general user can add comment for games.
-As you can see, there are already three hardcoded comments with lorem ipsum text, and the user can add his/her new comment by typing a new comment message in the text input box
+As you can see, there are already three hardcoded comments with lorem ipsum text, and the user can add his/her new comment by typing a new comment message in the text input box and then hitting the `SUBMIT` button below.
+The new comment will be added to the *top* of existing comment list.
+Note: The current policy for these short comments is that it has to be longer than 30 characters (informative) and less than 500 characters (not too long).
+- **For Superuser:** A super user can also leave comments, and in addition to that, he/she can add long comments for the game.
+By clicking the `want to share your review?` expansion panel, the super user can see an interface for entering a new long comment.
+As opposed to short comments, long comments have to be at least 500 characters long.